 When to Use SaaS

-- If you are a startup or small company that needs to launch ecommerce quickly and don’t have time for server issues or software
+- Startups or small companies that need to launch ecommerce quickly and don’t have time for server issues or software

-- If you use applications that aren’t in-demand very often, such as tax software
+- Applications that aren’t needed too often, such as tax software

-- For applications that need both web and mobile access
+- Applications that need both web and mobile access

 Examples of SaaS

 Planning to migrate enterprise IT functions to the cloud?
 Check out the BMC Helix Platform. ›